domcermak/neural_style_transfer/README.md

 Ngrok is a default solution here to publish an application running on localhost to the world.
 You can use any other
 service serving the same purpose.

-### Is it safe to use the Upload application?

-Yes.
-There is no user-sensitive information being stored.
-Also, if set up correctly, the Upload application is running over HTTPS.

 ### How many users can connect to the Interactive Neural Style Transfer application through the Upload application?